 |Master of Science, Applied (M.Sc.A.)
 Human Nutrition (Non-Thesis): Dietetics Credentialing (83 credits)|

 The M.Sc.
 Applied program in Dietetics Credentialing is a course-based master's program with a dietetics Stage (internship) included.
-At the end of the program, students are qualified to be licensed with one of the provincial regulatory bodies in Canada, as well as in other countries, and practise in the areas of clinical nutrition, community nutrition, and foodservice management; French competency is an asset.
+At the end of the program, students are qualified to be licensed with one of the provincial regulatory bodies in Canada, as well as in other countries, and practise in the areas of clinical nutrition, community nutrition, and foodservice management; French competency is a requirement for the program and for the licencing with l’Ordre des diététistes-nutritionnistes du Québec (ODNQ).
 The program is preceded by a Qualifying year, if necessary, to complete certain courses required for licensure.
 This is followed by three semesters of graduate-level courses and three semesters of Stage, which include a practice-based graduate project.

 |Doctor of Philosophy (Ph.D.)
 Human Nutrition|

 A Ph.D. degree in Human Nutrition is suitable for students with an M.Sc. degree in Nutritional Sciences or related areas who wish to become independent researchers and/or leaders in the field of nutritional sciences.
 The School offers a stimulating research environment with opportunities in a wide range of areas of basic science, clinical research with our many hospital clinicians, as well as population health in Canada and abroad.
 Careers include academic, senior government, and industry positions within Canada and internationally.

 |Graduate Diploma (Gr.
 Dip.)
 Registered Dietitian Credentialing (30 credits)|